The Internet That Doesn't Suck

 sudo find /etc/letsencrypt -type f -name "fullchain*.pem" -exec chmod 644 {} \;

-If you have put your domain information into Prosody’s config file, you can run prosodyctl check certs to verify they are installed and detected correctly.
+to verify they are installed and detected correctly.
 If you have not, it will complain it cannot find a certificate for localhost.
 This is fine.

 Run: